Peace Out

-"Peace Out" is the 21st episode of the 4th season in the television show Angel.
+"Peace Out" is the 21st episode of the fourth season of the American television series Angel.

 Plot synopsis

 The gang, minus Angel, are fighting Connor and his band of Jasminites in the mantis demons lair.
 Angel and the blue orb are in the demon world, where he has spotted a bridge to a city that holds a temple.
 Connor takes Wesley, Fred, Gunn, and Lorne captive announcing that he has to kill them.
 He says that the heroes are all alone and do not belong there.
 Gunn is happy not to belong since everyone else is worshipping a false god.
 Before Connor can kill anyone, a guard speaks in Jasmine's voice and tells him to bring the others back to the Hyperion.
 As Angel climbs a cliff to the temple, Jasmine thanks some of the Jasminites for being loyal followers.
 Connor brings in the gang and Jasmine tells them that they've caused themselves pain by abandoning her.
 She asks where Angel is and Wesley taunts her, saying she should know since she is omniscient.
 Wesley asks about the mantis demon he met in the previous episode and she compares this past world to the humans’ world.
-She says that when she came along, she “kicked their evolution up a few ticks,” but it obviously didn't work out (also that she has a better chance in this world as it can be taken over quickly, as mass communications speed the spread of her message).
+She says that when she came along, she “kicked their evolution up a few ticks,” but it obviously did not work out (also that she has a better chance in this world as it can be taken over quickly, as mass communications speed the spread of her message).
 She adds that Angel is wasting his time in the demon world, but Wesley says that if she really believed that, she would have killed them already.
-Jasmine tells a follower to tell the media that she'll be down soon; Wesley realizes that she's about to beam out her “love” to everyone.
-Fred tries to get Connor to stop her, telling him that Jasmine will enslave everyone, but he says that she'll bring everyone together.
+Jasmine tells a follower to tell the media that she will be down soon; Wesley realizes that she is about to beam out her “love” to everyone.
+Fred tries to get Connor to stop her, telling him that Jasmine will enslave everyone, but he says that she will bring everyone together.
 Fred says that they tried to show him what Jasmine really is; he tells her that he knows.
 He looks at Jasmine, and Connor sees what they have been seeing - her maggot-infested flesh.
 “She’s beautiful,” Connor says.
-Jasmine heads for her press interview, telling Connor that she won't be able to keep an eye on everyone while it's going on, so he'll have to do that for her.
+Jasmine heads for her press interview, telling Connor that she will not be able to keep an eye on everyone while it is going on, so he will have to do that for her.
 Connor asks what Angel has gone after and Jasmine replies, “The unattainable.”